We empower Extension professionals with the proven process, mindset, and skillset to amplify their local impact.

-The flagship program for this effort is the Impact Collaborative.
+The flagship program for eXtension is the Impact Collaborative.
 It started in 2015 as the Issue Corps program.
-The preliminary evaluation results from the first cohort suggest that the Collaborative is fulfilling its mission.
+The process includes design thinking, key informant expertise, evidence-based practice, and dynamic synergy.
+Results to date show we are:

-- 83% were exposed to new or different ideas and/or viewpoints.
+- Catalytic.
+83% were exposed to new or different ideas and/or viewpoints.
+50% gained significant new ideas that moved their projects forward.

-- 82% interacted with other Extension professionals outside their normal professional circle
+- Engaging.
+82% interacted with other Extension professionals outside their normal professional circle.

-eXtension has sponsored several fellowships for the purposes of exploring innovative topics, partnerships, and programs.
-The fellows spend a significant portion of a year to increase knowledge and explore pathways for Cooperative Extension professionals to adopt innovation in their programming.
+eXtension sponsors fellowships and innovation projects to increase knowledge and explore pathways for Cooperative Extension professionals to innovate their programming.

 Several fellows have worked with partner organizations.
 These include Global Open Data for Agriculture and Nutrition (GODAN), National Association of Extension Program and Staff Development Professionals (NAEPSDP), and Digital Green.
 These fellows are exploring methods to link research and Extension information in open, accessible ways, evaluation of Extension programming, and the applicability of a successful Extension model used in Asia and Africa to U.S. programs.